Ticker League

 APY vs APR

 APR is the nominal rate before compounding.
-APY is the effective annual yield after compounding: APY = (1 + r/n)^n − 1.
+APY is the effective annual yield after compounding — it accounts for how often interest is added to the balance.
 A 5% APR compounded monthly equals about 5.12% APY.
 Always compare savings products on APY, not APR — APY normalizes for differences in compounding frequency.

 How to use compound interest in planning